 1. Choosing a free web hosting provider

-Still, if you just want a site to promote a particular interest, blog, or community group, and you don't mind losing SEO (search engine optimization) points, it could still be an option.
+Still, if you just want a website to promote a particular interest, blog, or community group, and you don't mind losing SEO (opens in new tab) (search engine optimization) points, it could still be an option.

-There are decent free web hosting providers out there, but you'll need to do some digging first to find the best of what can be described as a bad bunch.
+There are a number of services available that we'd consider the best free web hosting (opens in new tab) providers, but you'll need to do some digging first to find the best of what can be described as a bad bunch.
 These services tend to be very unpredictable with inconsistent speeds, little to no guaranteed uptime, and limited support.